 - Degree in your art form(s), education, or relevant experience

 - At least 2 years of teaching artist experience within a diverse age group and educational and/or studio settings

 - Exceptional knowledge of content in your arts genre

 - Classroom management skills

 - The ideal candidate is someone who has a passion for arts education and can commit to a consistent schedule

 This is a part-time, hourly position.
 Pay is $40 – $60/hr

 Candidates must furnish a complete resume, along with a cover letter summarizing their desire to work for the Basie and the Basie’s Monmouth Conservatory.
 These materials should describe previous teaching and performing experiences in all art forms, ages and levels, in private or public studios or schools.
-Candidates should also list experience with English Language Learners or students with special needs
+Candidates should also list experience with bilingual learners and / or students with disabilities.

 We require that all employees submit to and clear a fingerprint and background check.
 All candidates must be authorized to work in the United States.